Tomoki-Okuno/mypage.github.io/content/math/math_stat/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-There were solutions in the text book called 'Introduction to Mathematical Statistics'.
+There were my solutions to some of the problems in the text book called 'Introduction to Mathematical Statistics'.
 I worked on some of them in class Biostatistics 202A: Mathematical Statistics.
 The reason why I share my solutions is that not all answers are available publicly and some of the answers are often incorrect or unwise.